SatelliteApplicationsCatapult/tribble/README.md

 [![Build Status](https://travis-ci.org/SatelliteApplicationsCatapult/tribble.svg?branch=master)](https://travis-ci.org/SatelliteApplicationsCatapult/tribble)

-A fuzz testing tool for java applications using coverage to guide the process.
+An easy to use fuzz testing tool for java applications using coverage to guide the process.
 Heavily based on the wonderful GoFuzz and AFL.

 It uses Jacoco to get coverage stats and has a maven plug for running.